CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -Peerb
-Second peer in the connection.
+Second Peer of the connection.

 ```yaml
 Type: string